What’s the State of Social Security?

 To protect themselves from market swings, some clients may opt to invest more conservatively, which could prevent their portfolio values from growing sufficiently (especially considering inflation projections).
 For example, the studies and surveys noted earlier indicate that a large majority of Americans need to grow their assets rather than simply preserving them.
 This is especially important when considering the shortfall of Social Security retirement benefits, uncertainty about inflation, and continuously rising housing costs.

 While most aggressive investments are prone to high volatility, investors can help protect themselves from equity-market downturns by investing in variable annuities (VAs) with living benefit options that guarantee against specific levels of losses.
 Pacific Life recently made it easier for risk-averse investors to pursue aggressive portfolio returns with the launch of the Pacific Dynamix Aggressive-Growth Portfolio available with certain Pacific Life variable annuities.
-This strategy is a lower-cost, tax-deferred, high return-generating fund eligible for a guaranteed minimum accumulation benefit (GMAB) optional benefit.
-The level of protection will depend on the terms of the coverage selected, and purchasing longer-term optional benefits will buffer or cover larger losses.
+This strategy is a cost-conscious, tax-deferred fund eligible for a guaranteed minimum accumulation benefit (GMAB) optional benefit.
+The level of protection will depend on the terms of the coverage selected, and purchasing longerterm optional benefits may buffer or cover larger losses.

 For more information, please refer to Pacific Life’s Variable Annuities Investment Guide to review various options.